SaraFattouh/Multi-modal-classification/README.md

 # Multi-modal-classification
 Deep multi-modal multi-level fusion learning framework used to categorize large-scale multi-modal (text and image) product data into type codes.
 This is a PyTorch implementation of Multimodal Product Classification task of the 2020 SIGIR Challenge on eCommerce (ECOM20), using the catalog of Rakuten France.
+This repository contains the code and resources developed for my Master’s thesis, which focused on a multimodal approach to e-commerce product classification using hierarchical fusion of image and text data.

+Outcome: The results of this research were presented at the IEEE 2nd Conference on Information Technology and Data Science (2022), in the paper titled:
+Multimodal E-Commerce Product Classification Using Hierarchical Fusion.
+In this work, we demonstrate how combining visual and textual features improves the classification accuracy of e-commerce products, showcasing the potential of hierarchical fusion models for handling diverse input modalities.

 ## Dataset Overview